Oncore IT News - 07 June 2020

 Microsoft Teams is helping businesses adapt to the new way of working

-We’re all getting accustomed to the new normal.
+We’ve all become accustomed to the new normal.
 Businesses were quick to adapt and adopt collaboration solutions to enable their employees to work safely from home.

 For many businesses, especially those working in high-trust, compliance heavy industries, this is the first time remote working has been implemented on this scale.
 It might have been discussed as part of long-term digital transformation plans but many organisations have had to suddenly adjust to a different way of working.